Add filter and find by account function to contributors #42

 Why not just have an explicit

-that actually returns a single contributor?
-I think it's a common use case to look up one, so checking array length and calling[0]
+findBythat actually returns a single contributor?
+I think it's a common use case to look up one, so checking array length and calling[0]in the client would be a bit clunky anyway.because this way you can filter and not only get one single contributor.

 Yes, but you can have both

-.
+filterByandfindBy.
 Why only have one function to do it all?not sure if I understand what you mean.

 I try to get contributors by their account entry. that's why I filter the contributors array and find in the accounts array for matching entries.